 Father Lewis W. Eberhart joined the staff of the Spiritual Care Department in 2009.
 Prior to his Ordination he served twenty-two years in the United States Navy and retired as a Chief Petty Officer.
 He entered training in the seminary program in 1997.
 He obtained his Bachelor of Arts Degree in Religious Studies from Cardinal Stritch University in Milwaukee, Wisconsin and a Master of Divinity Degree in Theology from Sacred School of Theology in Hales Corners, Wisconsin.
 He was ordained as a Roman Catholic Priest in June 2004.
 He served the people of St. Joseph Parish in Howell, Michigan as their Associate Pastor, and the people of St. Catherine Laboure Parish in Concord as their Pastor until he was called by his Bishop, to serve the patients, families and staff here as a Chaplain at UMHS.
 Email

 Chaplain Patricia Lyndale grew up in southwestern Michigan, and after living in several other places, including Switzerland and Germany, moved back to Michigan in 2005.
 She holds a Ph.D. in Religion from Florida State University and received her Clinical Pastoral Education at Lehigh Valley Health System in Allentown, Pennsylvania.
-She has been a chaplain at the University of Michigan Health System since 2006, where she serves both in the Spiritual Care Department and with the Palliative Care Consultation Service.
+She has been a chaplain at the University of Michigan Health System since 2006, where she serves in the Spiritual Care Department working with oncology and stem cell transplant patients.
+Her professional interests include palliative care and ethics.
+She enjoys reading mysteries, making music, and doing calligraphy.
 Email

 Chaplain Julie Nielsen-Schmidt was born and raised in the North Muskegon area of western Michigan.
 She received her Certificate of Endorsement in Specialized Pastoral Care from the Inter-Lutheran Coordinating Committee for Specialized Pastoral Care & Clinical Education in 1997.
 She received her first unit of Clinical Pastoral Education at U of M Hospital and three units in Detroit, MI.
 She earned her Doctor of Ministry from the Ecumenical Theological Seminary in the year 2000 in Detroit, MI.
 She completed an MA at Eastern Michigan University in 1984.
 She completed her undergraduate work at Concordia College in 1979.
 She received the Outstanding Alumna award in 1993 from the Alumni Association of Concordia College.
 Chaplain Nielsen-Schmidt has served at UMHS appointed by the Michigan District of the Lutheran Church Missouri Synod since 1982.
 Email